jeremymouzin/fem-rock-paper-scissors/README-template.md

 - Rules button could move above other buttons on some screen sizes
 - Background was repeating itself on some big height screen sizes

+### Step 14: Adding polish and some WOW effect on the project

+The last part should be fun and should provoke a WOW effect on the user of the game.
+To do this I added :

+- Some dotted colored outline on `:hover` and `:focus-visible` so that people navigating with keyboard can enjoy it too.
+I used `currentColor` property to make the color of the outline the same as the button.

 ## Author

 - My JavaScript Course website - [JavaScript de Zéro](https://www.javascriptdezero.com)